luna215/signoz.io/docs/userguide/logs_query_builder.md

 Some of the key features:
 1. Advanced filtering based on attributes and auto suggestions for filters

-You can now create more complex queries for how you match attributes, and the query field will automatically suggest both attributes and values for your query
+You can now create more complex queries for how you match attributes, and the query field will automatically suggest both attributes and values for your query.

 ![Logs Query Builder Interface](../../static/img/docs/query-builder/02.png)